 Dr. Goldenziel's scholarship focuses on international law, human rights, international organizations, the intersection of international and domestic constitutional law, law and religion, and refugees and migration.
 She is a specialist in the law and politics of the Middle East.
 She is currently writing a book on how to solve the migration and refugee crisis.

 Dr. Goldenziel's numerous publications have appeared in the American Journal of International Law, Arizona State Law Journal, Berkeley Journal of International Law, Chicago Journal of International Law, and the American Journal of Comparative Law, among other scholarly journals.
 Her work has been featured in The Washington Post, the L.A.
-Times, and The National Interest, and she has been a commentator on NPR, Public Radio International, and in other media.
+Times, The Huffington Post, and The National Interest, and she has been a commentator on NPR, Public Radio International, and in other media.
 She is regularly quoted and cited in publications such as the International Business Times, The Atlantic, and The Boston Globe, and The New Yorker.com.
 She is a member of the U.S. Speaker and Specialist Bureau of the U.S. Department of State, and is a frequent speaker and consultant on international law, refugees, migration, and Middle East politics.